Discovering the Quiet Beauty of Hyrum Lake State Park

 Planning Tips & Logistics

 Overnight camping for tents, RVs and trailers is available at Lakeview Campground, right alongside the water.
-Reservations can be made online or by phone.
+Advance camping reservations are recommended.
 A large group site (100 people max) is available as well.

 The boat launch is located adjacent to the campground.

-Dogs are not allowed in the Hyrum State Park Day Use Area.
+Dogs are not allowed in the Hyrum Lake State Park Day Use Area.

 Rentals for non-motorized watercraft (canoes, kayaks, SUPs and inflatables) are available nearby in Logan, Utah, at Bad Apple Eddy Outfitters.
 Other rental outfitters for motorized and non-motorized watercraft or accessories can be found throughout Utah.